ChrisW-priv/PersonalVault/notes/Derivative.md

 ---
+title: Derivative
+description: Function that describes how small changes to the input of the function
+date: 2025-02-14
+tags:
+  - math
 categories:
   - null
   - zettelkasten
-date: 2025-02-14
-description: Function that describes how small changes to the input of the function impact it's output
-tags:
-- math
-title: Derivative
 ---

 [Function in Mathematics](Function%20in%20Mathematics.md)